alisaifee/coredis/docs/source/compatibility.rst

 PSUBSCRIBE [X]
 **************

-Listen for messages published to channels matching the given patterns
+Listens for messages published to channels that match one or more patterns.

 - Documentation: `PSUBSCRIBE <https://redis.io/commands/psubscribe>`_